-You’ve got to step away from technology for a few minutes each day … yes you can, I know you can, yes you can! … and strengthen your non-verbal core – your eyes.
+You’ve got to step away from technology for a few minutes each day … yes you can, I know you can, yes you can! … and strengthen your eye health, your non-verbal core – your eyes.
 Strain on eye muscles causes headaches, neck tension, blurred vision and generally adds stress to your day.

 Eye exercises are used to treat a variety of vision disorders1, help relieve tension and strengthen eye muscles.
 Here we go!